rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-010/index.md

 > Be careful, though, your missiles don't always fly straight.
 > Be sure to take into account the gravity of planets, the sun,
 > and other celestial bodies!
-> Try out different tactics, e.g. sling shoting missiles around the sun,
+> Try out different tactics, e.g. sling shooting missiles around the sun,
-> spaming them, or lining up sniper shots!
+> spamming them, or lining up sniper shots!

 The game is made using the studio's "Sphere Engine" that is being implemented using Rust and Vulkan.